High School Literature 3: The Renaissance

 Note: Space is limited.
 Be sure to enroll early to secure your spot.

-• Attend a one-hour, weekly, live course session
+• Attend a one-hour, weekly, live class session

 • Complete each week’s assigned reading

-• Submit two literary analysis papers and one creative project.
+• Submit two literary papers and one creative project.

-Don Quixote, by Cervantes (abridged Walter Starkie translation)
+Don Quixote, by Cervantes (abridged Walter Starkie translation—do not get the unabridged version)

 Gulliver’s Travels, by Jonathan Swift